 Once your onions are translucent, add your garlic and shrimp to the pan.

-Cook your shrimp until they are pink and then flip them over.
-Shrimp can overcook really easily so make sure you watch them.
+Cook the shrimp until they are pink, and then flip them over.
+Shrimp can overcook really easily, so make sure you watch them.

-Cook until the second side is pink and remove them from the pan.
+Cook until the second side is pink, and remove the shrimp from the pan.

-Add a tablespoon of olive oil to your pan and add your veggies, starting with okra and bell peppers.
+Add a tablespoon of olive oil to the pan, then add the veggies, starting with okra and bell peppers.

 Leave out the tomatoes until the very end.

 Once the okra is cooked well, add your corn.
-Season your vegetables with 1 teaspoon of Tony Chachere’s Creole Seasoning and 1 tsp salt.
+Season your vegetables with a teaspoon of Tony Chachere’s Creole Seasoning (or your favorite Cajun Seasoning) and a teaspoon of salt.

-Continue cooking for 5 – 10 minutes and add your shrimp back to the pan with your cherry tomatoes.
+Continue cooking for 5 – 10 minutes, and add your shrimp back to the pan with cherry or grape tomatoes.

-Add a few more shakes of Tony Chachere’s Creole Seasoning and serve either alone or over orzo or rice.
+Add a few more shakes of Creole Seasoning and serve either alone or over orzo or cooked white rice or rice pilaf.

 How yummy does that look?